danbadds38/Lily-Cybersecurity-7B-v0.2/README.md

 ## Model description

-Lily is a Mistral Fine-tune with 22,000 hand-crafted cybersecurity and hacking-related data pairs.
+Lily is a Mistral Fine-tune model with 22,000 hand-crafted cybersecurity and hacking-related data pairs.
 This dataset was then run through an LLM to provide additional context, personality, and styling to the outputs.

-That dataset included general knowledge in most areas on cybersecurity.
+That dataset included general knowledge in most areas of cybersecurity.
 These included, but not limited to:

-Advanced Persistent Threats (APT) Management Architecture and Design
+Advanced Persistent Threats (APT) Management, Architecture and Design,
-Business Continuity and Disaster Recovery
+Business Continuity and Disaster Recovery,
-Cloud Security
+Cloud Security,
-Communication and Reporting
+Communication and Reporting,
-Cryptography and PKI
+Cryptography and PKI,
-Data Analysis and Interpretation
+Data Analysis and Interpretation,
-Digital Forensics
+Digital Forensics,
-Governance, Risk, and Compliance
+Governance, Risk, and Compliance,
-Hacking
+Hacking,
-Identity and Access Management
+Identity and Access Management,
-Incident Management and Disaster Recovery Planning Incident Response
+Incident Management and Disaster Recovery Planning, Incident Response,
-Information Security Management and Strategy
+Information Security Management and Strategy,
-Legal and Ethical Considerations
+Legal and Ethical Considerations,
-Malware Analysis
+Malware Analysis,
-Networking
+Networking,
-Penetration Testing and Vulnerability Assessment Physical Security
+Penetration Testing and Vulnerability Assessment, Physical Security,
-Regulatory Compliance
+Regulatory Compliance,
-Risk Management
+Risk Management,
-Scripting
+Scripting,
-Secure Software Development Lifecycle (SDLC)
+Secure Software Development Lifecycle (SDLC),
-Security in Emerging Technologies
+Security in Emerging Technologies,
-Security Operations and Monitoring
+Security Operations and Monitoring,
-Social Engineering and Human Factors
+Social Engineering and Human Factors,
-Software and Systems Security
+Software and Systems Security,
-Technologies and Tools
+Technologies and Tools,
-Threats, Attacks, and Vulnerabilities
+Threats, Attacks, and Vulnerabilities,

 ## Training